Graco Jetsetter Combo Review

 Our Analysis and Test Results

-Russell Gray and Robert Cone started the Graco company in 1942, Philadelphia creating car parts.
+In 1942, Russell Gray and Robert Cone started the Graco company in Philadelphia, creating car parts.
 When Gray later decided to leave the company, Cone took Graco in a new direction, making baby gear with the help of an engineer.
 The first Graco baby gear was an infant swing.
-The unique swing (inspired by an outdoor glider) was a hit with parents putting Graco on the map as a go-to for baby gear.
+The unique swing (inspired by an outdoor glider) was a hit, with parents putting Graco on the map as a go-to for baby gear.
 Now, Graco is a leading producer of baby gear worldwide.

 Performance Comparison